 Although the group was not around for all that long - at most three years with Brown at the helm - it did manage to make a minor impression on the music world with a few memorable songs.

 Blonde, slim and radiant, Polly Brown made a lasting impact on this teenager during his hormonal years.
 Much the same kind of impact that Sally Carr of Middle of the Road had prompted around the same time.

 However, it was not only about her looks; her voice was something of a magnet too.
 Particularly on later recordings, it was difficult to believe this kind of voice was coming out of this woman.
 Her arranger at the time, Gerry Shury, described her best as soulfully sweet sounding and between Diana Ross and Dionne Warwick.

 I couldn't agree more.

 Enjoy this compilation of Pickettywitch songs from the late 1960s and early 1970s.
 It includes the band's British hits That Same Old Feeling, (It's Like A) Sad Old Kinda Movie and Baby I Won't Let You Down.
-Pure melodic pop enhanced by fashion and haircuts only the 1970s could be responsible for.
+Pure melodic pop enhanced by fashion and haircuts for which only the 1970s could be responsible.

 The Polly Brown Story